 There was nothing special about his computer, nothing exceptional about his mic, even the tree he smoked was struggle-wrapped in a blunt.
 If he told you the hardware before hearing the music, you would probably expect Malibu to be a SoundCloud struggle album, not a GRAMMY-nominated opus.

 We are taught from an early age not to judge a book by its cover, but by the content within its pages.
 Anderson’s confession is a reminder that it’s not the equipment that makes an album, but the artist behind the computers and the microphones.

 Bedroom artists around the world are proving time and time again that you don’t have to be in some famous recording studio to make great music.
 You can make it work with the bare minimum.
-A computer, a microphone, a lot of talent, even more luck, and an excellent engineer to make you sound pristine is all you need.
+A computer, a microphone, a lot of talent, luck, and an excellent engineer to make you sound pristine is all you need.
 We are the D.I.Y. generation.

 .Paak’s career is beautiful to witness for many reasons.
-He’s someone who it didn’t happen for overnight, he took a longer path and on that road he become an incredible artist.
+He’s someone who it didn’t happen for overnight, he took a longer path and on that road, he has become an incredible artist.
 He took all that he learned and created undeniable music and recorded it on the most mundane of equipment.
 Without compromising his artistry, he has proven that it’s possible to win by doing it your way.

 By Yoh, aka Anderson.
-Yohaak, aka @Yoh31.
+Yohaak, aka @Yoh31